andrew/ultimate-awesome/README.md

 - [awesome-flow](https://github.com/MaxStalker/awesome-flow) - This repository will contain multiple links to different resources around Flow Network and Cadence language.
 - [awesome-web-of-things](https://github.com/meticulousCraftman/awesome-web-of-things) - A curated list of resources for Web of Things.
 - [CNT-Guide](https://github.com/mikeroyal/CNT-Guide) - Carbon Nanotubes (CNTs) Guide.
-- [awesome-ppg](https://github.com/mintisan/awesome-ppg) - A comprehensive collection of PPG-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Photoplethysmography(HR/SpO2/BP) field.
 - [awesome-x](https://github.com/mjovanc/awesome-x) - Awesome communities and users on the American technology company 𝕏.
 - [awesome-adonisjs-packages](https://github.com/NaveenDA/awesome-adonisjs-packages) - 🎨 A curated list of delightful AdonisJS packages and resources.
 - [awesome-developer-surveys](https://github.com/nikomancy/awesome-developer-surveys) - An awesome list of developer surveys intended for developer relations, product managers, marketers, entrepreneurs or anybody else interested in developer trends.